 New River Hazard Studies

-There have been 21 new flood studies commissioned since 2015, including 8 studies this spring.
-These new studies will create 1,500 km of new or updated flood mapping through more than 60 municipalities and 5 First Nations across Alberta.
+Twenty-one new flood studies will create 1,500 km of new or updated flood mapping through more than 60 municipalities and 5 First Nations across Alberta.

 The potential for flooding exists along all streams and lakes in Alberta.